Dairy company manager told staff not to report positive listeria results for years

 "We have been working closely with MPI long before the misreporting instances and since.
 Together, we have undertaken a frequent testing and auditing programme and have now achieved MPI's highest level rating possible for our quality systems."

-Other steps EDL said it had taken included investing in all key areas where there may have been a source of contamination including building and plant upgrades, as well as new equipment.
+Other steps EDL said it had taken since the breaches included investing in all key areas where there may have been a source of contamination including building and plant upgrades, as well as new equipment.

 New managers who are well-credentialed with extensive industry and quality control experience have also been appointed, EDL said.